 Actual document look may slightly vary from the above image depending on the product you use.

-Some queries return read only data, for example, queries with aggregate functions (count, avg etc.), or data, retrieved from non-updatable views.
-Such data can’t be edited.
+Some queries return read-only data, for example, queries with aggregate functions (count, avg etc.), or data, retrieved from non-updatable views.
+Such a data cannot be edited.
 It is also impossible to edit the result of executing of the script with several select statements.

 When working with grid, you can see special indicators near to the focused cell.
 These indicators reflect current editing state.

 Incorrect value was entered into a cell.
 You must either fix the value or press the ESCAPE key to cancel changes made to the cell.